 He’ll then send angels to gather all Israelites from all over the world to Israel to judge them, and those who believed their Gospel and endured to the end will get to live in the kingdom in Israel, while the others will be cast into the metaphoric “furnace of fire,” meaning they’ll weep and gnash their teeth because they’ll have to live in the “outer darkness” of the rest of the world, far from the light of the kingdom.

-Next, 75 days after Jesus’ return to earth (compare the numbers in Daniel 12:11-13 to the numbers in Revelation 13:5 to understand the 75 day difference), those dead members of the Israel of God (meaning all the righteous Israelites throughout history up to that point, as well as Abraham and Isaac and Jacob and any of their righteous family members) will be resurrected and vivified (this is known as the resurrection of the just, as well as “the former resurrection,” which most Bible versions mistakenly call “the first resurrection”).
+Next, 75 days after Jesus’ return to earth (compare the numbers in Daniel 12:11-13 to the numbers in Revelation 13:5 to understand the 75 day difference), those dead members of the Israel of God (meaning all the righteous Israelites throughout history up to that point, as well as Abraham and Isaac and Jacob and any of their righteous family members) will be resurrected and vivified (this is known as the resurrection of the just, as well as “the former resurrection”).
 I’m not dogmatic about this next statement, but my belief is that the still living members of the Israel of God will not be vivified at this time, but will remain alive during the Millennium by eating of the fruit of the tree of life, which will likely be returned to the earth at that point, or moved from a hiding place to Israel if it’s been on earth all this time.
 Either way, they’ll remain on earth to help the 144,000 rule over the earth.

-Satan is also bound up in the submerged chaos (often rendered as the “bottomless pit” in popular Bible versions) around this time, where he’ll be bound for 1,000 years to plot his revenge, which he’ll carry out when he’s released at the end of the Millennium, as already mentioned, although he’ll once again fail, and this time be bound in the lake of fire for the duration of the fifth and final eon, known as the Eon of the Eons in Scripture (I should note, we’re currently living in the third eon, with the Millennium being the fourth eon).
+Satan is also bound up in the submerged chaos (often rendered as the “bottomless pit” in popular Bible versions) around this time, where he’ll be bound for 1,000 years to plot his revenge, which he’ll carry out when he’s released at the end of the Millennium, as already mentioned, although he’ll once again fail, and this time be bound in the lake of fire for the duration of the fifth and final eon, known as the eon of the eons in Scripture (I should note, we’re currently living in the third eon, with the Millennium being the fourth eon).

 Finally, at the end of this final eon (at the time those of us in the body of Christ refer to as the consummation of the eons), after all still living humans and all celestial beings (including Satan) have been reconciled to God, Christ will resurrect those who died and who were burned up in the lake of fire, and vivify them, as well as vivify all the mortal humans (presumably including the members of the Israel of God who haven’t been vivified yet, presuming they weren’t vivified at the second coming), which will be what “abolishes death,” as Paul put it.
 He’ll then turn all reign over to His God and Father, who will then be All in all (not just All in some), which means every human who will have ever lived will have been saved by this point.
-I should add, details when it comes to this final eon are not particularly clear (some of it is based on having to properly interpret parables, among other highly figurative language), and there is reason to believe that some will be working in some way to pay “the uttermost farthing” during it (don’t confuse this for working for salvation, though, since this isn’t actually connected to salvation), or perhaps that those who died the second death will be resurrected (but not vivified) at various points during the eon as well, after their “sentence” has come to an end, but we know for sure that they’ll all be resurrected and vivified (which means finally saved — one hasn’t fully experienced salvation until they’ve been vivified) by the end of it.
+I should add, details when it comes to the final eon are not particularly clear (some of it is based on having to properly interpret parables, among other highly figurative language), and there is reason to believe that some will be working in some way to pay “the uttermost farthing” during it (don’t confuse this for working for salvation, though, since this isn’t actually connected to salvation, at least not the salvation under Paul’s Gospel), or perhaps that those who died the second death will be resurrected (but not vivified) at various points during the eon as well, after their “sentence” has come to an end, but what we do know for sure is that they’ll all be resurrected and vivified (which means finally saved — one hasn’t fully experienced salvation until they’ve been vivified) by the end of it.